Honeytree-Technologies/Listmonk-auto-installer/README.md

 # Listmonk Deployment Script

-This script is designed to automate the initial deployment of Listmonk and its related components using Docker and bash scripting.
+This script simplifies and streamlines the deployment of Listmonk and its associated components using Docker and bash scripting.

-This is a free-to-use Bash script that allows you to easily install Listmonk and enhance its security with a single command.
-You can utilize this script on a blank server or an existing server, making it suitable for both new and experienced Listmonk server owners.
-The script handles the entire Listmonk installation process, including activating the admin user.
-It ensures the security of your Listmonk server by changing the SSH port, installing a firewall, and automatically updating the firewall rules to reflect the new SSH port and installing Fail2Ban with progressive blocking rules.
+As an open-source tool, it simplifies the installation of Listmonk on both new and existing servers, ideal for users of varying expertise.
+It manages the full setup process, including the activation of the admin user, and bolsters security by modifying the SSH port, setting up a firewall, and implementing Fail2Ban with progressive blocking rules.

-The Bash file is unencrypted, freely usable, and redistributable (though credit to Honeytree Technologies is required).
+This unencrypted Bash script is free for use and distribution, with credit to Honeytree Technologies.

 ## About the Script